How to join WorldSkills International

-There is an Admission Fee (once only payment) and an Annual Fee (yearly payment).
-The Admission Fee is EUR 27,000 and is due within 30 days of being accepted as a Member.
-The Annual Fee varies depending on the application of the fee formula (the minimum Annual Fee is EUR 5,600).
+The Admission Fee is EUR 31,000 and must be transferred to the Secretariat four weeks after admission by the Board of Directors.
+The Annual Fee varies depending on the application of the fee formula (the minimum Annual Fee is EUR 6,400).
 There is no Annual Fee for the first year as it is included in the Admission Fee.

-When an Associate Member becomes a full Member, any previously paid Annual Fees (up to a maximum of EUR 8,700) will be deducted from the Admission Fee.
+The Annual Fee, which is paid every year, is EUR 3,300.
+This amount must be transferred to the Secretariat four weeks after admission by the Board of Directors.
+When an Associate Member becomes a Member, any previously paid Annual Fees (up to a maximum of EUR 9,900) will be deducted from the Admission Fee.

-Applications must be in writing on the applicant body’s official letterhead, addressed to the WorldSkills CEO and signed by the body’s official representatives.
+Applications for membership and associate membership must be made in writing, on the applicant body's official letterhead, and addressed to the Secretariat and be signed by the applying body's official representatives.